luckyshot/php-file-database/README.md

 Performance note
 --------------------

-PHP File Database is great when you need to store information but a MySQL database would be too much of a hassle.
-If you are working with a lot of data or need to do complex queries, an SQL database is the way to go.
+PHP File Database is great when you need to store information in situations where a MySQL database would be too much of a hassle.

+If you are working with increasing data, need to do searches or complex queries, then an SQL database is the way to go.